playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-component-reference/index.md

 <!-- tabs:end -->

-## Step 3: Auto-Collapse Sidebar on Small Screens
+## Step 3: Auto-Collapse Sidebar on Small Screens {#challenge-step-3}

 Finally, let's auto-collapse the sidebar on screens smaller than 600px wide.

 We can do this using [a side effect handler](/posts/ffg-fundamentals-side-effects) to add a listener for screen resizes.

-Then, we'll use framework-specific code similar to the following pseudo-code to expand or collapse the sidebar based on the screen size:
+Then, we'll use framework-specific code similar to the following pseudocode to expand or collapse the sidebar based on the screen size:

 ```javascript
 const onResize = () => {